hrosailing/hrosailing/Documentation/Documentation.rst

                                 | Path to a .pkl file
                                 | which will be read

-            | Raises an exception
+            | Raises an exception if
-            | if file can't be read
+            | file can't be found,
-            | or doesn't exist
+            | opened, or read

     ``polardiagram``.\ **symmetric_polar_diagram**\ (obj)